What is a Creditors Voluntary Liquidation or CVL? - Definition of Insolvency - Other Options

 The review might suggest a better approach than a Creditors Voluntary Liquidation such as:

 So don't get rushed into a creditors voluntary liquidation.
-First consider the definition of insolvency - then if your company is insolvent obtain free insolvency advice - identify all the options other than a liquidation of the company - and agree a plan for the way forward.
+First consider the definition of insolvency - then if your company is insolvent obtain free insolvency advice - identify all the options other than a liquidation of the company - determine the advantages and disadvantages and the cost of each option - work out what option suits you and the creditors best - then agree a plan for the way forward.

 If you would like a free meeting to discuss your company's affairs and the options open to it, including a CVL, please contact Chris Parkman on 01326 340 579 or email chris.parkman@purnells.co.uk